Leadership Crisis: Court Bars TUC From Holding Delegates’ Conference

-The leadership crisis brewing between the Trade Union Congress of Nigeria (TUC) and 10 of its affiliate unions, have taken a new twist as Justice Rabiu Gwandu of the Lagos division of the National Industrial Court has restrained the TUC from holding its 12th Triennial Delegates’ Conference.
+The leadership crisis brewing between the Trade Union Congress of Nigeria (TUC) and ten of its affiliate unions have taken a new twist as Justice Rabiu Gwandu of the Lagos State division of the National Industrial Court has restrained the TUC from holding its 12th Triennial Delegates’ Conference.

-Justice Gwandu also stopped the TUC from holding or taking further steps to hold and conduct elections for the position of President and other national positions pending the hearing and determination of a suit filed by the affiliate unions.
+Justice Gwandu also stopped the TUC from holding or taking further steps to hold and conduct elections for the position of president and other national positions pending the hearing and determination of a suit filed by the affiliate union.

 They are, therefore, urging the court to determine whether it is proper, fair, just and equitable for the defendant to jettison the agreements and resolutions when the first part has been implemented, the defendant has benefited from it and the claimants have not altered their positions?

-“That Food, Beverage and Tobacco Senior Staff Association of Nigeria (FOBTOB) take the position of TUC President in 20192022.
+“That Food, Beverage and Tobacco Senior Staff Association of Nigeria (FOBTOB) takes the position of TUC President in 2019-2022.

-“That Association of Senior Staff of Banks, Insurance and Financial Institution (ASSBIFI) take the position of TUC President in 20222025.
+“That the Association of Senior Staff of Banks, Insurance and Financial Institution (ASSBIFI) takes the position of TUC President in 2022-2025.

 “That the above recommendations of the Electoral Committee were then presented to the National Delegates Conference at the 11th Triennial Delegates Conference of the Defendant presided by the then TUC President Comrade Bobbai Bala Kaigama on the 28th day of June 2019 at the NAF Centre, Abuja.